A lot or a little?

 In this sequel to Disney's 1999 straight-to-video Mickey's Once Upon a Christmas, Mickey and his closest pals face different challenges around the holidays.
 The first story, Belles on Ice, features Daisy Duck and Minnie Mouse, who become jealous and angry with each other during a hometown ice-skating competition.
 In Christmas: Impossible, brothers Huey, Dewey, and Louie travel to the North Pole to try to get off the "naughty" list.
 Christmas Maximus follows Goofy's son, Max, who brings home his girflriend, Mona, to meet his dad, only to be embarrassed by everything Goofy does.
 Donald's Gift stars an annoyed and overwhelmed Donald Duck, who wants to skip Christmas festivities and just have some peace and quiet.
 The final story revolves around Mickey and Pluto, who ends up hopping a train to the North Pole after Mickey sends him to the dog house.

 Is it any good?

+These videos are just a passing holiday diversion, nothing memorable.
 Christmas-themed DVDs are so plentiful -- and profitable -- that it seems like every kid-friendly movie franchise, cartoon, and TV series creates one to release before each holiday season.
 This benign Disney entry in the Christmas genre seems like just another churned-out special.
 The computer-generated animation isn't up to Disney's usual standards, and the stories lack the kind of charm that you'd expect from the Mouse Factory.
-It's sweet (albeit a bit odd) to see Goofy's son realize that his silly father isn't purposely trying to embarrass him -- he just loves him to death -- and those rascally brothers Huey, Dewey, and Louie are always funny, but the videos are just a passing diversion, nothing memorable.
+It's sweet (albeit a bit odd) to see Goofy's son realize that his silly father isn't purposely trying to embarrass him -- he just loves him to death.
+And those rascally brothers Huey, Dewey, and Louie are always funny.

 What do Minnie and Daisy learn about being overly competitive with friends?
 How do they settle their differences?